 Helicopter tour to the Everest base camp

-You can Travel From Kathmandu to Everest Base Camp on a helicopter ride within a few hours.
-The Everest base camp helicopter tour is a luxurious flight from Kathmandu to the base camp.
-It is the fastest option to reach the world's highest mountain Everest from Nepal's capital Kathmandu.
+A helicopter ride from Kathmandu to Everest Base Camp takes only a few hours.
+The Everest Base Camp helicopter tour is a luxurious flight from Kathmandu to the base camp.
+It is the fastest option to reach the world's highest mountain, Everest, from Nepal's capital.

 If you do not have many days while traveling in Nepal or can not go for a long mountain trek, the Everest base camp helicopter tour with landing is a perfect tour for you to travel to Everest from Kathmandu.